CBIIT/onedata-mdr/xvalidate/AI/README.md

 DBMS_SCHEDULER.RUN_JOB ('VALIDATE_DATA_MIGRATION')

 # Validation
 Once the job is complete, check the errors in ONEDATA_MIGRATION_ERROR.
-Test
 Based on the error, run the queries from the Migration_Validation_Results.sql file to identify the difference.

 # SAG_AI_VALIDATION procedure